ehrbase/ehrbase/doc/release/README.md

 # EHRbase Release Checklist

-This is a quick 10 step checklist to create and publish a new Github Release version of EHRbase.
+This is a quick 10 step checklist to create and publish a new Github Release version of EHRbase, which also trigger an automatic Docker Hub deployment.
 It's the bare minimal only - no Maven Central deployment involved.

 ## 01. Checkout, fetch develop branch and make sure project builds